RobWalt/RobWalt.github.io/content/dev-log/w0014/index.md

 A lot of the pets were named `"doggie"` (which is the fields default value), so the students began to wonder which other names were there in the set.
-Manually scrolling through the list took ages and so this was the perfect opportunity to count the occurances of each name programmaticly.
+Manually scrolling through the list took ages and so this was the perfect opportunity to count the occurrences of each name programmaticly.
 We implemented it via a `HashMap`.
 Retrospectively, this was a mistake though.
 I probably gave bad examples (dictionaries) and wasn't really prepared to explain the concept well.
 This led to some